 David Lynch and Mark Frost's detective series is often credited with instilling television with artful potential.
 Without Twin Peaks, there'd likely be no Mad Men or Breaking Bad, (and both shows nodded to the ABC series).
 And yet, the show's dreamy, saturated look is really a cherry on top.
 Twin Peaks is a steady stream of oddball characters and fantastical twists, encountered by FBI Special Agent Dale Cooper (Kyle MacLachlan) as he hunts for the murder of a small town teenager.
 Your weird friends love this show.
 You should, too.
 It's finally time to understand those Log Lady Halloween costumes.

-Unbreakable Kimmy Schmidt (2015-present)
+Unbreakable Kimmy Schmidt (2015-2019)